What does the life of our soul look like?

 - The value of our progress towards God

-Formatted in the simple but attractive way of all the TAN Catholic Classics Series, this book will help you beautify your bookshelf as well as your soul.
+Formatted in the simple but attractive fashion of all books in the TAN Catholic Classics Series, this book will help you beautify your bookshelf as well as your soul.

 The instructive, witty, kind, and prayerful style of St. Theresa of Avila will inspire you to see the soul in a new way.
 After reading The Interior Castle, you will want the beautification of your soul above all earthly treasures.